 Create a place for yourself in our increasingly global society.
-Mount Mary University’s international studies major combines Spanish language skills and a study abroad experience with business and social science courses to prepare you for a career in a variety of professions in the United States and abroad.
+Mount Mary University’s global studies major combines Spanish language skills and a study abroad experience with business and social science courses to prepare you for a career in a variety of professions in the United States and abroad.

 You can choose to specialize in one of two areas: Spanish or English as a Second Language.

-Minor in International Studies
+Minor in Global Studies

 Experience an Interdisciplinary Curriculum and Study Abroad

 All global studies majors are required to participate in a study abroad experience of at least four weeks.
 Read what fellow Mount Mary students had to say about their study abroad experiences.

 Several scholarships are available to help global studies majors pay for their study abroad program:

 - World Languages Scholarship: This scholarship is available to global studies and Spanish majors who participate in any study abroad program.
 Criteria include high academic performance and financial need.

 - Burke Scholarship for Study Abroad: This scholarship is available to students in any major who participate in a Mount Mary study abroad program.
 Contact Nan Metzger for more information.